ruffy0002/web-template/README.md

 The following extensions are recommended as well:

-1. Close HTML/XML tag _by Compulim_
+1. Close HTML/XML tag _by Compulim_ - Just to close html tags
-2. React-Native/React/Redux snippets for es6/es7 _by EQuimper_ (equimper.react-native-react-redux, used v2.0.3)
+2. React-Native/React/Redux snippets for es6/es7 _by EQuimper_ (equimper.react-native-react-redux, used v2.0.3) - Shortcuts for frequently typed codes
+3. Automatic command performer _by Gabriel Woitechen_ (woitechen.auto-command-performer, used v1.0.0) - With this project's config, this runs yarn start when u open VSCode

 > ### Compilation Errors
 >